 Dresden City | Germany

-Dresden is one of the most beautiful and fascinating cities in Germany, in Europe and most probably in the world.
-Dresden is the capital city of Saxony in Germany (Europe).
+Dresden is a major city located in Eastern Germany.
+It is considered one of the most beautiful and fascinating cities in Germany, in Europe and most probably in the world.
+Dresden is the capital city of the state of of Saxony in Germany (Europe).
 It is located in a beautiful valley on the River Elbe, near the frontier with the Czech Republic.
 It belongs to an metropolitan area with a population near to two million inhabitants.
-This city has a great history as the residence for the Kings of Saxony, who for centuries furnished it with cultural and artistic splendour.
-Thanks to many art collections, state-owned since 1924, this city is one of the most important museum locations in Europe today.
+This city has a great history as the residence for the old Kings of Saxony, who for centuries furnished it with cultural and artistic splendour.
+Thanks to many art collections, this city is one of the most important museum locations in Europe today.

-The Kings of Saxony were great collectors of art and acquired beautiful art treasures of immeasurable value over the course of the centuries.
-With his Electoral collection of cabinet pieces, Elector Augustus laid the foundation for the original collection, which was counted among the most remarkable sights in Europe.
+The old Kings of Saxony were great collectors of art.
+They got a lot of beautiful art treasures of immeasurable value over the course of the centuries.
+With his collection of masterpieces, Elector Augustus laid the foundation for the original collection, which was counted among the most remarkable sights in Europe.

 This city is also popular due to a controversial allied aerial bombing at the end of World War II that killed more that 25,000 people and destroyed it.
 The impact of the bombing and many years of urban development during the East German communist era have considerably changed the face of the whole location.